Key takeaways

 3. Find an agent and set a fair listing price

-If you feel that the net proceeds you earn can cover the remaining balance of your mortgage and fees, start looking for a real estate agent.
-Finding a good agent who you like is essential, because you’ll be working with them throughout the sale process.
+If you feel that the net proceeds you will earn can cover the remaining balance of your mortgage and fees, start looking for a real estate agent.
+Finding a good agent who you like is essential, because you’ll be working closely with them throughout the sale process.

 A savvy real estate agent can help you understand the local market, set a fair listing price for your home and generate buyer interest.
 They can also help you analyze any offers that you receive to make sure you’re getting the best deal possible.